 Level 2 is the second year theoretical and hands-on training component of the four-year program.
-Upon successful completion of the Certificate requirements students will receive certification as a third year apprentice.
+Upon successful completion of the requirements (minimum 70%), students will receive their Level 2 Certificate.

 The designated ITA funding is only applicable for registered active sponsored apprentices.

 Upon completion of Level 2, learners will be able to do the

 - Organize work

 - Install and maintain supply services and metering equipment